Q. When is the park open?

 A. Spruce Tree Terrace, across from the Chapin Mesa Museum, is open daily (only closed on Christmas, Thanksgiving, and New Years Day.)
 Sandwiches, salads, burgers and specials are offered.
 Far View Terrace is open daily early-May through mid-October.
 It is a full service cafeteria offering breakfast, lunch and dinner.
 The Metate Room, at the Far View Lodge, is open for fine dining (casual dress) from mid-April to late October.
 The Knife Edge Cafe, located in Morefield Campground, is open early May through early September.
 For specifics, visit Where To Eat.
 Dining facilities are operated by ARAMARK.

 Q. Are pets allowed in the park?

 A. Pets are allowed in the park on a very limited basis.
-They are allowed in parking lots and in the campground only and must be under your physical control at all times.
-Pets should not be left alone or in vehicles.
-They are NOT allowed in archaeological sites or on any of the park trails.
-There is currently no kenneling facilities available in the park, but there are some available in Cortez and Durango.
+They are allowed in parking lots and in the campground but must be leashed and under your physical control at all times.
+They are NOT allowed in archeological site, in buildings, or on most park trails.
+(Service animals are always welcome; therapy animals are subject to pet restrictions.)
+There are some pet-friendly trails at Wetherill Mesa and the Mesa Top Loop, but please clean up after your pet.
+For your pet’s sake, do not leave them in your vehicle without proper ventilation and water, and only when temperatures are not hazardous to their health.
+There is a kenneling facility available in the park, as well as some in our local communities.
 For more information, go to the Pets Page.